 - Anchoring content within the text frames

-- Review of the Export Option Panel to include accessibility features
+- Review and application of Export Option Panel settings

 Using Adobe Acrobat

-- Using the Pages, Tags and Bookmarks panels in Adobe Acrobat
+- Using the Tags, Order and Bookmarks panels in Adobe Acrobat

 - Adding metadata and editing tags in Acrobat